kwiden/Portfolio/README.md

 [Project Video](https://youtu.be/f3tUscQhJMU)

 This project was using a camera and a USB foam missile launcher to hit a target for my capstone embedded systems course.
 Connecting the camera to the FPGA and reading its contents were a whole project on their own, and we used that project as a spring board for this one.
 This project was surprisingly simple, once we were able to map out the hardware locations of the video steam to be read by software and get our USB driver working.
-We used what's called a state-machine to detect the target.
-Which section of the frame the target was located in determined what command we sent to the launcher (up/down/left/right/up-left/down-left.../fire).
+We used a state-machine to detect the target.
+The location of the target in frame determined what command we sent to the launcher (up/down/left/right/up-left/down-left.../fire).
 This was a really fun project to work on, although I'm not sure how I feel about writing programs for Kernal space.

 note: The problem was given to us in the context of a scenario where aliens are invading, and their weakness is foam tipped darts.
 Wanting to have fun with the video, I turned this scenario and our footage into a trailer for the fictional movie "MP-3" (title of the lab).